atort303/MovieRecs/README.md

 Based on user votes, what are the highest rated movies in the entire dataset?
 What are some recommended movies based on the selection of a particular movie?

+Follow these steps to run the data analysis project locally:

+Prerequisites:
+- Python 3.11.4
+- Jupyter Notebook 6.5.4

+1. Fork the repository link
+2. Clone the repository to your Github account
+3. Access the repository from your command line or preferred CMD software
+4. Install a virtual environment.
-# Virtual Environment Instructions #
+- # Virtual Environment Instructions #
 - Once repo is cloned, navigate to it's folder in Terminal/GitBash
 - Create virtual environment on Windows by entering:
   - Windows (GitBash): python -m venv venv
   - Linux/Mac (Terminal): python3 -m venv venv
 - Activate venv by entering:
   - Windows (GitBash): venv/Scripts/activate
   - Linux/Mac (Terminal): source venv/bin/activate
 - Run requirements.txt to install needed libraries:
 - Windows (GitBash): pip install -r requirements.txt
 - Linux/Mac (Terminal): pip install -r requirements.txt
 - When done in venv, deactivate by entering:
 - Windows (GitBash): deactivate
 - Linux/Mac (Terminal): deactivate

+5. Install the requirements.txt file to install necessary packages
+- Windows (GitBash): pip install -r requirements.txt
+- Linux/Mac (Terminal): pip install -r requirements.txt

 # Features: #
 - Read in two or more data files (CSV)